 I know – it’s so justified!
 You’ve had a bad deal.
 The going is tough.
-You feel so helpless and alone.
-You don’t have any support … and the list goes on.
+You feel so helpless and alone, and you don’t have any support … and the list goes on.
 There are many reasons why feeling sorry for yourself seems to be perfectly reasonable – and it’s so easy to give in to it.

 BUT – IT DOESN’T SERVE YOU!